sharathcherry/vani/README.md

 ## Overview
 This dataset contains structured information extracted from the Indian Government's **MyScheme** website ([myscheme.gov.in](https://www.myscheme.gov.in)).
 The data is collected from the sitemap and processed for accessibility, research, and analytical purposes.

+## Data Type
+723 PDF with Text inside each PDF (copyable) most of the schemes are here.

 ## Data Source
 - Official Website: [MyScheme](https://www.myscheme.gov.in)
 - Sitemap URL: [Sitemap](https://www.myscheme.gov.in/sitemap.xml)